Office: Taylor Hall 103A

 Office: Taylor 133

 Professor Pavlich teaches introductory political science courses and a variety of courses in law, political theory, and public policy.
-After a stint in the "political wilderness" Professor Pavlich has been rightfully restored to the position of "Company Clerk" . . . er Chair of the Department of History and Political Science.
+After leading the coup, Professor Pavlich has been deposed as chair of the department and returned to civilian life.

-Choose the from the following, the phrase that describes your reaction to the above piece of "intelligence."
+Choose from the following, the phrase that describes your reaction to the above piece of "intelligence."

 Dr. William Hughes